NatLee/dev-dock-manager/README.md

   <img align="center" src="./doc/logo.png" alt="frame" width="20%" height="20%">
 </p>

-This is a Docker container manager developed using Django, providing isolated development environments with a suite of base functions and packages for each user on the same machine.
+This is a SAAS tool for managing docker containers with GUI developed using Django, providing isolated development environments with a suite of base functions and packages for each user on the same machine.

 ![workflow](./doc/workflow.gif)